-- 14.13.4 All equipment and supporting structures, including associated foundations, shall be designed to withstand the anticipated mechanical stresses associated with the substation locality as per ENA TS 41-38 - 14.13.5 Where appropriate, - All Structural steel and Aluminium elements shall be fabricated to a minimum of Execution Class EXC1 in accordance with BSEN 1090 and suitably marked to this effect - All bolts, nuts, etc. shall comply with BS4190 grade 8.8 unless otherwise stated. - All bolts shall be spun galvanised finish in accordance with BS 7371.
+- 17.13.4 All equipment and supporting structures, including associated foundations, shall be designed to withstand the anticipated mechanical stresses associated with the substation locality as per ENA TS 41-38 - 17.13.5 Where appropriate, - All Structural steel and Aluminium elements shall be fabricated to a minimum of Execution Class EXC1 in accordance with BSEN 1090 and suitably marked to this effect - All bolts, nuts, etc. shall comply with BS4190 grade 8.8 unless otherwise stated. - All bolts shall be spun galvanised finish in accordance with BS 7371. - 17.13.6 Where the IDNO / Customer 132kV substation is conjoined to the NGED 132kV substation, the compound fence between the two substations shall comply with the security requirements specified in Section 20 and the earthing requirements specified in Section 18.

-14.14 Provision of Sanitary Facilities
+17.14 Provision of Sanitary Facilities

-- 14.14.1 Over the lifetime of an outdoor metering substation it would be anticipated that frequent visits would need to be made to site by NGED staff.
+- 17.14.1 Over the lifetime of an outdoor metering substation it would be anticipated that frequent visits would need to be made to site by NGED staff.
 Similarly it is anticipated that the IDNO / Customer's personnel will frequent the site during the lifetime of their connected assets.
 Therefore due to the collective frequency (and likely duration) and diversification of workforce of site access by NGED and Customer staff, the provision of permanent site WC and handwashing facilities shall be provided.
-For this reason, a WC is indicated on NGED standard drawings. - 14.14.2 It is anticipated that NGED and the customer / IDNO will have separate WC facilities to ensure easy access by each party and to separate maintenance activities. - 14.14.3 NGED will typically require a mains water and mains sewage connection, however, may consider an alternative solution where the installation of 'mains' connections is cost prohibitive i.e. where the excavation works extended greater than 500m from site works (e.g. 500m greater than access road works). - 14.14.4 Where a mains water connection is prohibitive, NGED may consider alternative solutions for toilet flushing facilities i.e. water harvesting systems (these systems shall be sited upstream of any bunded transformer).
+For this reason, a WC is indicated on NGED standard drawings. - 17.14.2 It is anticipated that NGED and the customer / IDNO will have separate WC facilities to ensure easy access by each party and to separate maintenance activities.

+- 17.14.3 NGED will typically require a mains water and mains sewage connection, however, may consider an alternative solution where the installation of 'mains' connections is cost prohibitive i.e. where the excavation works extended greater than 500m from site works (e.g. 500m greater than the overall site and access road works). - 17.14.4 Where a mains water connection is prohibitive, NGED may consider alternative solutions for toilet flushing facilities i.e. water harvesting systems (these systems shall be sited upstream of any bunded transformer).